opendatalabrdc/Blog/Database_Quality_Analysis_Tasking_Manager.md

 2018-09-10 OSM Database Buildings Quality Analysis : The Tasking Manager
 ========

 The Quality of the buildings geometry in the OSM database has been the subject of many discussions with the multiplication of mapathons and the participation of beginners.
-In discussions on Quality issues, project managers have expressed that they rely on the community to validate the work of beginners while developers heavily involved in such projects expressed reservations with the multiplication of mapathons and the constant flow of novices who map with insufficient knowledge and leave after only a few hours.
-It is considered that they often add inaccurate data that may not be corrected for a very long time.
-Validators judge the number of errors too high and the situation becoming more and more difficult to manage.

 Quality tools such as Osmose, OSM Inspector, KeepRight and JOSM Validator only identify invalid overlaps and polygons and have no quality indicators for building geometry.
-Despite the abundance of quality monitoring tools, many topological errors persist in the database.
+But despite the abundance of quality monitoring tools, many topological errors persist in the database.
 The question therefore arises as to how to ensure the Quality control of building geometries.
 This project aims to provide global Quality indicators to better monitor projects and provide data files containing the objects to be validated/corrected.
 The biggest challenge is to identify imprecise geometries.
 Our approach is to identify behaviours that are very different from the average contributor.
 We compare the proportion of irregular geometries according to contributors and projects.
 And this approach has yielded very significant results to date.

 *Consult the Building Maps for contributors to revise in priority* in Table 3 at the bottom of this post
 ![Figure-1-TM-4975-date](img/po-Topologie-XB-uid-8074567.png)